-LUNCH FROM CORNER MARKET AT THE HELENA RIVER PARK
+LUNCH FROM DOWNTOWN BAR & GRILL AT THE HELENA RIVER PARK

 If you’re only in town for a day, it’s best to use every minute wisely.
-Swing by Corner Market for to grab lunch to go.
-Their sandwiches are arguably the best in town; you’ll know you’ve found it when you see the tiny shop’s overflowing parking lot.
+Swing by the Downtown Bar & Grill and grab lunch to go.
+Their sandwiches are arguably the best in town and their portions are plentiful.
 Take your lunch out the end of the boardwalk at Helena River Park.
 Sit back and take in the beauty of the Mississippi River from the shade of the surrounding birch trees.
 The park was the site of the Gunboat Tyler during the war and served as a campground for a number of regiments including the 9th Minnesota.

 If the weather is nice, park on one end of the street for a relaxed stroll through the historic downtown.
 Starting at the southernmost end are the Delta Cultural Center’s two properties, the Depot and the Visitors Center.
 The Depot’s second floor features an exhibit on the Civil War and the Visitors Center is a great place to pick up souvenirs.

-Continuing down the street be sure to stop to shop at the many downtown boutiques including: Handworks, Gracious Living, Gist Music, Cotton & Kudzu, and Delta Gypsy.
+Continuing down the street be sure to stop by Handworks and Bella for a unique, downtown boutique shopping experience.
 Wander into Thad Kelly Courtyard, a charming pocket park created in the footprint of a fallen building.
 Panels in the park examine recruiting in Helena, the formation of the 54th and 57th United States Colored Infantry regiments and why Freedmen chose to serve in the Union army.
 Continue walking north and you’ll reach Court Square Park, which features a reproduction cannon with an exhibit interpreting Phillips County’s Confederate soldiers and a bronze statue representing a student at Southland College, a Quaker school opened to educate African-American children orphaned by the war.

 HELENA MUSEUM AND GENERAL CLEBURNE BRONZE